๐ŸงพZero-Knowledge KYC

 • Wallet address that can use the ZKP; can be different from holder wallet (see Privacy Precautions)

-• Fraud investigation data if required (see Fraud investigation process)
+• Fraud investigation data if required (see Galactica Investigation Module)

 • DApp specific HumanID (optional) for uniquely identifying a human, e.g. for voting